 Sending Generic Notifications To Your Users

 Not all customers are created alike.
 They have different needs.
-Trying to send the same generic notification to your entire subscription list will give an impression that you care least about your customer's needs.
+Trying to send the same generic notification to your entire subscription list will give the impression that you care least about your customer's needs.

-Segment your customers based on demographics, interests, and their purchase history.
+Segment your customers based on demographics, interests, and purchase history.
 You can then use this information to craft personalized and highly engaging push notifications that instantly grab your audience's interest and persuade them to respond to your offers.

 Not Tracking The Right Metrics